Due Date: Apr 30, 2019

-- In this exercise you’ll be working with the gep664 database.
+- In this optional exercise you’ll be working in the nys schema within the gep664_2019 database.

-- This exercise is worth 6 points.
-Each question is worth 1 point each.
+- This exercise is worth 3 points.
+Each question is worth 1 point.

-- Be sure to follow the proper conventions for SQL statements and the guidelines for submitting assignments, as posted on the course website.
+- Be sure to follow the proper conventions for SQL statements and the guidelines for submitting assignments, as documented in the SQL Homework Guidelines.
 Failure to do so will result in point deductions.

 - For this assignment you will need to submit a SQL file and a map as an image file.
 When you submit your electronic assignment to the Box, attach the SQL file and the image as attachments in the same message.

 In this exercise you’ll be working in the nys schema within the gep664_2019 database.
 This schema includes tables with county-level census data that describe the economy and labor force in NY State.
 You’ll be using these county-level tables: